Honey Bee Candy Board

 Long Lane Honey Bee Farms, Home of the Original Winter-Bee-Kind

 In The summer of 2011 we introduced our Winter-Bee-Kind after several years of studying overwintering hives.
 We could barely keep up with production they were in such demand.
-We still make them right here at Long Lane Honey Bee Farms but we've expanded our production methods to keep up with demand.
-So many beekeepers told us that these were the only thing that got their hives through the winter.
-This year, it's time for the 2015-16 production year.
-We build them all right here on sight and even mix the sugar and pollen and right here and pour the candy into the Winter-Bee-Kinds.
+We still make them right here at Long Lane Honey Bee Farms and we've expanded our production methods to keep up with demand.
+So many beekeepers tells us that these were the only thing that got their hives through the winter.
+This year, it's time for the 2018-19 production year.
+We mix the sugar and pollen and right here and pour the candy into the Winter-Bee-Kinds.

 WHAT IS THE WINTER-BEE-KIND?

 Watch our video and then continue reading below about this exciting new product!